-The community of Elysian Park includes the actual park, which is the second largest park in LA as well as Dodger Stadium, the third oldest ballpark in Major League Baseball and largest by seating capacity.
+The community of Elysian Park includes the actual park, which is the second largest park in Los Angeles as well as Dodger Stadium, the third oldest ballpark in Major League Baseball and largest by seating capacity.
 Dodger Stadium has been home to the Los Angeles Dodgers since its opening in 1962 and has been host to games of eight World Series, the 1980 MLB All-Star Game, and the finals of the 2009 World Baseball Classic.

 Built in 1938, Chinatown serves many different ethnic groups in Los Angeles.
 Although originally inhabited primarily by Chinese immigrants, the area has grown to include many Vietnamese, Cambodian, and Thai immigrants who began coming to the area after the Vietnam War.
 Chinatown remains a popular tourist destination with its stylized, modern Chinese architecture and countless curiosity shops, but mainly serves the local immigrant community.